October 4, 2024

 A major highlight of the conference was the SNP x N-EWN Mixer, co-hosted by the Network for Engineering With Nature (N-EWN) and the ASBPA Students and New Professionals (SNP) chapter.
 Held at The Spot, a venue overlooking the Gulf, the event drew more than 50 participants from the private sector, academia, and USACE districts.
 This networking opportunity fostered dialogue and connection among professionals dedicated to advancing nature-based solutions for coastal resilience.

 The “Engineering With Nature® – The Path from Research to Implementation” session, was another notable event.
-This session marked a pivotal transition from research and development to real-world implementation of EWN principles, with presentations showcasing the successes and challenges of integrating natural processes into coastal and watershed management.
+This session marked a pivotal move from research and development to real-world implementation of EWN principles, with presentations showcasing the successes and challenges of integrating natural processes into coastal and watershed management.
 The session included:

 1. Dr. Peter Tereskiewicz (USACE-ERDC): His presentation highlighted a novel approach to coastal management by utilizing raked organic debris to enhance dune stability, providing insights into both geomorphological and ecological impacts.